Bertoleoni family: Paolo I (1845–1886)

 Son of Giuseppe Bertoleoni and Laura Ornano, born 1815.
 In 1839 he visited King Charles Albert in Turin and obtained a royal charter to Tavolara.
 During this period, the Italian patriot Giuseppe Garibaldi was associated with the Bertoleoni family, often visiting Paolo's relatives on the islands of La Maddalena and Caprera.

-After the creation of the Italian Kingdom in 1861, Paolo pressed and obtained recognition for Tavolara from Victor Emmanuel II.
+After the creation of the Italian Kingdom in 1861, Paolo pressed to obtain recognition after meeting with King Carto Alberto.
 After he fell ill in 1882, his wife Pasqua Favale acted as regent until his death on May 30, 1886.
 A number of newspapers published the report that on his deathbed he asked that the kingdom die with him, and that his family therefore established a republic.
 These reports, however, were erroneous.

 King Carlo I, royal consort Maddalena Favale, and three Ladies of the Sea (Hale, 1904).

 Carlo I (1886–1927)

 Son of Paolo I and Pasqua Favale, born 1845.
 In the summer of 1900 the British naval vessel HMS Vulcan visited Tavolara, and the officers took a photograph of King Carlo and his family to hang in Queen Victoria's collection of royal portraits in Buckingham Palace.
 By 1904, however, Carlo was king in name only, having no ambition to rule.
 He is reported to have said, "I do not care to be a king.
 It is enough for me to make as fine lobster-pots as did my father."
 He was persuaded to reign, however, until his death, which was reported either Nov 6, 1927, at Olbia, or Jan 31, 1928, at Ventimiglia on the Italian Riviera.